jayceebuarao/subhub/README.md

     - Adafruit Neopixel
     - Adafruit Neomatrix
     - Adafruit GFX
+5. Setup Arduino IDE > Tools > Board > "NodeMCU 1.0 (ESP-12E Module)"
-5. Upload the code to the board
+6. Upload the code to the board

 ## Notes:
 - make sure you are using a wire that has dIn and dOut.
 A normal charging wire will not upload the code to the board.

+## Errors:
+> DS1302 rtc() does not name a type
+- Required Library was not installed, or incorrectly installed.

 ### Credits:
 - Jaycee Buarao